couchbaselabs/couchbeans/README.md

 ### Foreign nodes
 These nodes can only process local beans and create or edit cluster beans, but not process their changes as they do not listen to DCP events.
-External nodes are intended to be used for:
+Foreign nodes are intended to be used for:
 - Collecting data
 - Graph editing